Rui-Zu/SHAARP/docs/methods.md

 While rotating the incident polarization ($E$$^i$($\phi$)), polarized SH intensities are collected as a function of the azimuthal angle . **Fig. 1b** depicts the collection of _p_ and _s_ polarized SH intensities ($I_p^{2\omega} (\varphi)$ and $I_s^{2\omega} (\varphi)$) and **Fig. 1e** illustrate the SH intensities polarized both parallel and perpendicular to the incident fundamental polarization ($I$$_\parallel$$^2$$^\omega$ ($\varphi$) and $I$$_\perp$$^2$$^\omega$ ($\varphi$)) if projected in $s - p$ plane.
 Here,  _s_ and _p_ describes the electrical fields of electromagnetic waves within and perpendicular to the plane of incidence ($L_1 - L_3$ plane), respectively.

-The former geometry is commonly achieved with a rotating halfwave plate and fixed analyzer while the latter geometry can be achieved by simply rotating the crystal or rotating the halfwave plate and analyzer simultaneously. **Fig. 1c** and **f** demonstrate the SHG polar plots of GaAs (111) obtained at normal incident geometry which contain information of crystal symmetry, refractive indices at both  and  frequencies, and second-order nonlinear susceptibility.
+The former geometry is commonly achieved with a rotating halfwave plate and fixed analyzer, while the latter geometry can be achieved by simply rotating the crystal or rotating the halfwave plate and analyzer simultaneously. **Fig. 1c** and **f** demonstrate the SHG polar plots of GaAs (111) obtained at normal incident geometry which contain information of crystal symmetry, refractive indices at both $\omega$ and $2\omega$ frequencies, and second-order nonlinear susceptibility.

 >![MethodF1.png](img/MethodF1.png)